82deutschmark/Spy-Story1/docs/ChatGPT API Call Chain Documentation.md

   - All these copies are identical because our prompt formulation and response processing do not differentiate the initial choices from the continuation choices.
 - **Narrative Text Duplication:**
   - The “story” field inside “stories” always matches the `narrative_text` of the current node.
-  - This indicates the continuation generator is reusing the same text (rather than extending or altering it) because the prompt does not force it to create a different segment.
+  - This indicates a duplication somewhere.

 ---